Buildings that Time Forgot

 Inadequate classroom and office space is another issue.
 “With more than 40 adjuncts, we only have functional office space for seven or eight adjuncts at a time,” said Potter.
 Departments like sociology have no adjunct office space at all.

 “I’d like to see wider classroom doors for students who use wheelchairs,” said Keri Rossi-D’entremont, director of disability services.
 “And the elevator could use replacing for students who use large power wheelchairs.
-The elevator in place now is not only too narrow but prone to malfunction due to age.”
+The elevator now is not only too narrow but prone to malfunction due to age.”

 “Classrooms that lack soundproofing is particularly difficult during an exam,” said Pam Benson, professor of English.
 And because of poor acoustics, which causes sound to bounce across the walls, creating echoes, we cannot hear our students nor hear ourselves, said Michelle Brophy-Baermann, associate professor of political science.
 “Imagine putting students into small groups to discuss their reading, and the din that ensues,” she said.

-“Though there are many, many deficiencies with Craig-Lee,” said Susan McAllister, coordinator of the Office of Academic Support, “the folks who work in Craig-Lee have tolerated the lack of air conditioning, the lack of adequate heat, offices in need of painting, torn carpeting, moldy ceiling tiles, dirty bathroom tiles, broken windows.
-Often our offices reach a temperature of over 85 degrees, yet the staff doesn’t skip a beat.
+“Though there are many, many deficiencies with Craig-Lee,” said Susan McAllister, coordinator of the Office of Academic Support, “the folks who work in Craig-Lee have tolerated the lack of air conditioning, the lack of adequate heat, offices in need of painting, torn carpeting, moldy ceiling tiles, dirty bathroom tiles and broken windows.
+Often our offices reach a temperatures of over 85 degrees, yet the staff doesn’t skip a beat.
 We put our students first, and our comfort second.
 These folks work hard, very hard, to provide services to our students, so that each student receives the first-class education they deserve.

 RIC faculty who work out of Gaige Hall point out infrastructure problems that affect the learning environment of all 8,000 of RIC’s students who take one or more classes in this building.